The Feeling Good Therapist - Experimental Technique

 Richard: Okay, that sounds like a good one!
 Let's do it.

 Zane: Alright, nice.
-Jeremiah thanks for being here and thank you for having.
+Jeremiah, thanks for being here.
+Thank you for having me.
 We've completed this daily new Journal so I understand you're wanting to work on the very first negative thought that you wrote down.
 You've also identified the distortions in this as being mind reading and fortune telling and the thought is my friends don't want to see me, they think I've been depressed than a loser, terrible way to feel and think about how demoralizing this has been and how long will you feel.
 So, there's a method that I would suggest for this one and it's called the Experimental Technique, also known as a Behavioral Experiment.
 And I'm thinking that in this particular method, we can both sort of put on the hats of a researcher or even a scientist because I don't think we know how your friends see you and if we do an experiment on this we can seek to find out more and to find out if this thing that you're telling yourself is really true or not.
 Now do you have any ideas about how we could ask how you could test this thought in the coming week in between sessions?

 Richard: Well, I really like that idea I mean it really feels true though.
 But, I guess if I were to test it and set up a researcher I can just ask them if they want to see me or if they think of them.

 Zane: Great, I love that idea.
 I imagine it will probably take some courage to do that.
-Richard: Yeah, I had to acknowledge you for that.

 Richard: And, it was really uncomfortable to you know I do that.